almiragurkan/MySQL/README.md

 3- Design and show a relational data model (ER diagram) that you plan to use for your system.
-      You can find in PROJECT source code.
+      You can find in PROJECT 10.

 4- Write the SQL statements that will implement the English questions from your target queries (from Question 3).
 You will need to provide at least 1